Truck and delivery drivers working as independent contractors.

 If you suspect you're an employee – and not an independent contractor like the company says – fill out the form on this page.
 We can have an attorney reach out to you to help determine whether you're an employee or independent contractor and whether the company you work for is cheating you out of proper pay.
 There's no cost or obligation in contacting us or speaking with an attorney.

 Some truck and delivery drivers are suing the companies they work for claiming that they’re employees – not independent contractors – and entitled to overtime and minimum wage pay.

-Macy’s, FedEx and a number of other big names have already been sued, with drivers in the Macy’s class action recovering about $13,000 each.
+Macy’s, FedEx and a number of other big names have already been sued, and while each case is different, drivers in the Macy’s class action recovered about $13,000 each.

 If you’re a truck or delivery driver working as an independent contractor, it’s possible that you’ve been misclassified and owed money from the company you work for.
 To find out whether you’re an employee or independent contractor, get in touch with us today by filling out this form.
 Once we receive it, an attorney may reach out to you to learn more about your job and how you’re being paid.
 There’s no cost to talk to an attorney and you have no obligation to take legal action if you find out you’ve been misclassified.